geo-systems/geo-systems.github.io/index.md

 <strong>Geo Systems Dev PTY LTD</strong> creates practical software for people who work with documents, data, and analysis every day.

-Our products are designed to be straightforward, fast, and privacy-conscious, so sensitive work can stay on your own devices.
+Our products are designed to be straightforward, fast, and privacy-conscious — so sensitive work can stay on your own devices.
+Most of our apps process data entirely locally, with no accounts required and no cloud uploads.

 <h2>Products</h2>

+- [**HODLings**](/products/hodlings/) — private cryptocurrency tracker for web, iPhone, iPad, and Android.
+Track Bitcoin, Ethereum, Solana and 1000+ coins with on-device local storage — no account, no ads, and no subscriptions.
+Free at [hodlings.app](https://hodlings.app), with one-time $1 native apps on iOS and Android.
-- [**File Content Finder**](/products/file-content-finder/) — search across all your documents by their actual contents.
-Supports PDF, Word, Excel, images, and more.
+- [**File Content Finder**](/products/file-content-finder/) — desktop search app for macOS and Windows.
+Search across all your documents by their actual contents — PDF, Word, Excel, images (OCR), and more.
 No indexing required.
-- [**TextQ**](/products/textq/) — analyse and query large CSV files with a visual query builder or full SQL.
-Built for datasets that are too large for typical spreadsheet workflows.
+- [**TextQ**](/products/textq/) — analyse and query large CSV files on macOS with a visual query builder or full SQL.
+Built for datasets too large for typical spreadsheet workflows.
+All processing is local.
-- [**Data Transformer**](/products/data-transformer/) — convert between popular data formats (JSON, CSV, XML, YAML, Excel) entirely offline.
+- [**Data Transformer**](/products/data-transformer/) — convert between popular data formats (JSON, CSV, XML, YAML, Excel) entirely offline on macOS and Windows.
 Your data never leaves your machine.
-- [**HODLings**](/products/hodlings/) — private cryptocurrency tracker for iPhone and Android.
-Track Bitcoin, Ethereum, Solana and 1000+ coins with on-device local storage, no account, no ads, and a one-time $1 payment.
-A privacy-first alternative to Blockfolio, Delta, and CoinGecko Portfolio.
-- [**MathPlot**](/products/math-plot/) — free Canva app to add 2D mathematical graphs to your Canva designs.
+- [**MathPlot**](/products/math-plot/) — free Canva app to add 2D mathematical graphs (linear, parametric, polar) to your Canva designs using MathJS syntax.

 <h2>Get in touch</h2>